 - Scroll down to Governance settings

-- Toggle either Open mode or Consent mode (both of which are detailed below)
+- Toggle either Open mode or Consent mode

 - Click Save